AdamSobieski/Argumentation/README.md

 ## Multipurpose Internet Mail Extensions (MIME)

-[Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) can be utilized as a format to serialize arguments to, to deserialize arguments from, to store arguments in filesystems, and to transmit arguments between machines and between artificial-intelligence agents.
+[Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) can be utilized as a format to serialize arguments to, to deserialize arguments from, to store arguments in filesystems, and to transmit arguments between machines and between artificial-intelligence agents in multi-agent systems.

 In addition to the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format), a new markup language could be of use for expressing and representing both arguments and argument templates.